 The BLE mesh specification is designed to work on top of the BLE standard.
 In a BLE mesh network, nodes transmit and relay messages using the advertising bearer [15].
-This bearer utilizes the non-connectable undirected advertising event of the BLE standard.
-These events imply the transmission from one to three advertising packets on the primary advertising physical channels: 37, 38, and 39.
-The time between the start of two consecutive non-connectable undirected advertising events is configurable between 20 ms and 10.24 s.
-An extra random value between 0 and 10 ms $(rand{10})$ is added to minimize collision occurrence between potentially synchronized nodes.
+This bearer utilizes the non connectable undirected advertising event of the BLE standard.
+These events imply the TX from one to three advertising packets on the primary advertising physical channels: 37, 38, and 39.
+The time between the start of two consecutive non connectable undirected advertising events is configurable between 20 ms and 10.24 s.
+An extra random value between 0 and 10 ms (rand10) is added to minimize collision occurrence between potentially synchronized nodes.

 The specification defines a managed flood-based routing.
-It implements two main methods to restrict the unlimited relaying of messages over the mesh network: the management of message caches done by relays and the maximum number of times a packet can be relayed, namely Time-To-Live (TTL).
-It also implements a transmission procedure to increase reliability in the already crowded Industrial Scientific and Medical (ISM) band.
-This procedure relies on the inherent redundancy of the three advertising frequencies of BLE and the additional transmissions of the mesh specifications.
+It implements two main methods to restrict the unlimited relaying of messages over the mesh network: 1) the management of message caches done by relays and 2) the maximum number of times a packet can be relayed, namely, time-to-live (TTL).
+It also implements a TX procedure to increase reliability in the already crowded Industrial Scientific and Medical (ISM) band.
+This procedure relies on the inherent redundancy of the three advertising frequencies of BLE and the additional TXs of the mesh specifications.

 There are two parameters defined in the source nodes which control how many times a message is transmitted or published in terms of the Bluetooth standard, and the interval between publications.
-These are the Publish Retransmit Count (P{RC}) and the Publish Retransmit Interval Steps (P{RIS}) parameters.
+These are the publish retransmit count (P{RC}) and the publish retransmit interval steps (P{RIS}) parameters.
 Although the information remains the same for a single message, the radio packets differ in their control content and sequence number.
 The P{RC} parameter takes values between zero and seven, i.e., a message can be published between one and eight times.
-On the other hand, the P{RIS} defines the publish interval (pubInt) as indicated by (1):
+On the other hand, the P{RIS} defines the publish interval (publnt) as indicated by the following equation:

-$$pubInt = (P{RIS} + 1) \cdot 50 \text{ ms} \tag{1}$$
+$$pubInt = (P{RIS} + 1) \cdot 50 \text{ ms.} \tag{1}$$

-Since the P{RIS} is encoded with five bits, pubInt ranges between 50 and 1600 ms in steps of 50 ms.
+Since the P{RIS} is encoded with 5 b, pubInt ranges between 50 and 1600 ms in steps of 50 ms.

-The standard also defines a composite state, the Network Transmit state, with two similar parameters: the Network Transmit Count (N{TC}) and the Network Transmit Interval Steps (N{TIS}) .
+The standard also defines a composite state, the network transmit state, with two similar parameters: 1) the network transmit count (N{TC}) and 2) the network transmit interval steps (N{TIS}).
 This state determines the number of times that a network PDU originated in a node should be transmitted.
 Its behavior is different from the publish procedure.
 In this case, the repetitions are a verbatim copy of every published message.
-The N{TC} is a 3-bit field, so a network PDU is transmitted between one and eight times $(N{TC} + 1)$.
-The N{TIS} also ranges from 0 to 31, but in this case, the step duration is 10 ms. Additionally, it is necessary to include a random interval between 0 and 10 ms. So, the time in milliseconds between two transmissions is calculated as in (2), the network interval (netInt), plus a $rand{10}$.
+The N{TC} is a 3-b field, so a network PDU is transmitted between one and eight times ($N{TC} + 1$).
+The N{TIS} also ranges from 0 to 31, but in this case, the step duration is 10 ms. Additionally, it is necessary to include a random interval between 0 and 10 ms. So, the time in milliseconds between two TXs is calculated as in the network interval (netInt), plus a $rand{10}$.
 However, the minimum netInt is 20 ms due to the restriction on the advertising interval fixed by the used bearer.

-$$netInt = (N{TIS} + 1) \cdot 10 \text{ ms} \tag{2}$$
+$$netInt = (N{TIS} + 1) \cdot 10 \text{ ms}$$ (2)